theDavidCoen/BIP21-URIs-with-Lightning-invoice-fallback-to-on-chain-support/README.md

 <br>Can this be defined a standard?
 Let's find out!

 ## How to test compatibility?
-The onchain-only wallet/service should be able to read the QRcode, decode the URI and set the payment screen for the onchain transaction (basically it keeps the 'bitcoin:' part of the URI and drops the 'lightning' part).
+<b>The onchain-only wallet/service</b> should be able to read the QRcode, decode the URI and set the payment screen for the onchain transaction (basically it keeps the 'bitcoin:' part of the URI and drops the 'lightning' part).<br>
-<br>The Lightning Wallet should be able to read the QRcode, decode the URI and set the screen for the offchain payment. <br>It COULD give however a different priority and go for the onchain fallback as a standard behavior or due to routing error / no path.
-In this case it's important to specify what's the reason of this fallback in the notes, if possible.
+<b>The Lightning Wallet</b> should be able to read the QRcode, decode the URI and set the screen for the offchain payment. <br>It COULD give however a different priority and go for the onchain fallback as a standard behavior or due to routing error / no path, if it support also onchain payments. <br>In this case it's important to specify what's the reason of this fallback in the notes, if possible.

 <b>To test the decoding compatibility</b> you can go to https://donations.davidcoen.it, enter a >15 euro amount and scan with your wallet/service (DON'T pay). <br>
  <b>To test the encoding (QRcode creation) compatibility</b>, you can generate an invoice/payment request with your wallet/service and look at the URI.